lonekorean/background-scroll-physics/README.md

-# page-background-physics
+# background-scroll-physics

-Physics-based visual effects for page backgrounds.
+Nifty physics-based background scroll effects for your web pages.